A Non-Relativistic Limit for Heterotic Supergravity and its Gauge Lagrangian: Discussion

-A remarkable point of the construction here presented is that the Green-Schwarz mechanism for the b-field can be trivialized when one takes the NR limit and therefore it is possible to redefine the b-field to the new $\tilde b_{\mu \nu}$ as in (\ref{tildeb}), and its curvature $\bar h_{\mu \nu \rho}$, both of them are gauge invariant.
-While there is not yet proof, this cancellation of the Green-Schwarz transformation could indicate that the gauge anomaly could be trivially resolved under the NR limit.
+i) If the theories match using field redefinitions, the results of this paper indicates that the gauge Green-Schwarz transformation can be trivialized and one can impose those field redefinitions to simplify the transformations and use the gauge covariant action presented in this work.
+Moreover, the cancellation of the Green-Schwarz transformation could indicate that the gauge anomaly could be trivially resolved under the NR limit.
 We will discuss this point in the outlook, as a promising future direction of work.

+ii) If one can prove that the theories are different, then the results of this paper propose a full consistent alternative approach.